Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 # Lec8 9 Shading

+**Motivation**

 * Shading is a strong cue for shape!
   * Sculpture and 3d illusion image used it!!
-* Multi-light source imaging can be used to generate high-res 3d model!
-By changing the illumination, shading change you can estimate the shape!.
+* Multi-light source imaging can be used to generate high-resolution 3d model!
+  * By changing the illumination, shading change you can estimate the shape!.
 * Color, material, light sources, ....

 ## Imaging Geometry Note